|Rating:||8.6 / 10|

 You can purchase the Sony RX100 Camera family from Camera Pro.
 While you can still track down the mark I and mark II versions of this Camera the Mark III is now considered the entry level model

 The following price are the best available in store at the time of review.
-Cheaper deals may be available online.
+Cheaper deals are usually available online.

 Front view of the Sony RX100 in the ‘on’ position.
 When the camera is turned on the lens is extended